Guide to setting up a spray tan business

 - Get samples and try them out on yourself, friends and family

-- Big brand names attract clients to your spray tanning business, but also consider that one of my best tans is not that well known
+- Big brand names attract clients to your spray tanning business but also consider that one of my best tans is not well known.

 - If you can’t afford loads of bottles, buy express or mix them (easier with tanning brands that use percentages).
-For example 50ml of 8% mixed with 50ml 12% will make 10% or 50ml light shade with 50ml dark shade will make medium
+For example, 50ml of 8% mixed with 50ml of 12% will make 10% or 50ml light shade with 50ml dark shade will make medium.

-- If it’s cheap, it will be riddled with chemicals and preservatives that do not give a good tan
+- If cheap, it will be filled with chemicals and preservatives that do not give a good tan.

-- If your still unsure, pick a well known brand for your business.
+- If you are still unsure, pick a well-known brand for your business.
 The brand promotes itself and comes along with pre-made images and posters for easy marketing.

 What’s The Best Spray Tanning Machine of 2019

-At the Tropicoco Spray Tan Studio we spray around 15 people per day each and my Maxi Mist machine has never let me down.
+At the Tropicoco Spray Tan Studio, we spray around 15 people daily; my Maxi Mist machine has never let me down.
 It’s got a very powerful motor allowing 25+ applications a day.

-That’s the thing about spray tan machines, if you buy a cheap machine, the motor will burn out and leave you in the lurch with a week of angry pale customers!
+That’s the thing about spray tan machines if you buy a cheap device, the motor will burn out and leave you in the lurch with a week of angry pale customers!
 Not great for business or bank balance either!

 Why do I love it?
-It’s so powerful it can do a spray tan in 8 minutes and the control you have over each spray is unbeatable.
+It’s so powerful it can do a spray tan in 8 minutes, and your control over each spray is unbeatable.

-Your client’s are dry by the time your finished because the mist is so fine!
-It can also do up to 25+ clients a day which other cheaper machines just couldn’t achieve.
+Your clients are dry when you finish because the mist is so fine!
+It can also do up to 25+ clients daily, which other cheaper machines couldn’t achieve.

 Best Value Maxi Mist Machine & Tent @ £209.99